-Geometry & Groups, Part II: 2007-8: Sheet 1
+Geometry & Groups, Part II: 2008-9: Sheet 1

 - 1. When are two rotations conjugate in the group of orientation-preserving isometries of the Euclidean plane?
 What about in the group of all isometries?
 Justify your answers. - 2.
-Show that $\mathbb{R}^ = \mathbb{R} \setminus \{0\}$ acts on the plane \mathbb{R}^2 via $t \cdot (x, y) = (e^t x, e^{-t} y)$.
-Draw the orbits, and find the stabilisers of points. - 3.
-Use the orbit-stabiliser theorem to compute the order of the full symmetry group of a cube. - By considering a suitable pair of embedded tetrahedra, or otherwise, show that the group of rotational symmetries of a cube has a natural homomorphism onto Z/2.
-Describe explicitly a non-trivial element of the kernel. - 5.
-Consider the two isometries of the Euclidean plane
+Show that \mathbb{R} acts on the plane \mathbb{R}^2 via $t \cdot (x, y) = (e^t x, e^{-t} y)$.
+Draw the orbits, and find the stabilisers of points. - 3. (i) State and prove the "orbit-stabiliser theorem". - (ii) Use it to compute the order of the full symmetry group of a cube.

+(iii) By considering a suitable pair of embedded tetrahedra, or otherwise, show that the group of rotational symmetries of a cube has a natural homomorphism onto $\mathbb{Z}/2$.
+Describe explicitly a non-trivial element of the kernel.

+4. Consider the two isometries of the Euclidean plane